nocentino/sql-s3-object-integration/README.md

 ## Wrap things up

-When you're done, you can use `docker-compose down --volumes  --rmi local` to clean up all the resources, images, network, and the volumes holding the database in the databases and MinIO.
+When you're done, you can use `docker compose down --volumes  --rmi local` to clean up all the resources, images, network, and the volumes holding the database in the databases and MinIO.